Autumn Leaves: Should You Collect Them or Leave Them in Place?

 Leaving the leaves is a great way to add organic matter to your soil.
 Most common garden plants thrive in rich, moisture-retentive soil with a diverse food web of worms, insects, and other organisms, so the additional organic matter will do a lot of good.
 Instead of removing the leaves each fall and then trucking in mulch each spring, save time, energy and money by just letting the leaves decompose and act as mulch.

-If instead you have plants in your garden that prefer a leaner, dryer soil—say, desert plants (like ice plant) or prairie natives (like coneflowers)—you would do well to remove at least some of the leaves.
+If instead you have plants in your garden that prefer a leaner, dryer soil—say, desert plants (like ice plant) or prairie natives (like coneflowers)—you would do well to move at least some of the leaves to another area.

 We often think of a garden like a picture—a static and unmoving tableau—and in response to that image, we make choices from a purely aesthetic point of view.
 If the leaves look messy, we remove them.
 But a garden is really an ecosystem where only a small part of what is taking place is apparent.
 So much is happening underground and inside the plants themselves.
 When you are considering what to do with the brown leaves in your garden this fall, don’t just think about how they look.
 Think about what they can do for your garden, and about what you can do for the environment, by letting all or some of them stay put.